aHaugl/samples_for_NCS/bootloader/sysbuild/7_encrypted_dfu/1_ble_fota_ft_ext_flash/README.rst

 NSIB as the first stage bootloader and use BLE as the transport for a FOTA update.
 The images are signed with a custom private key and public key is stored in the KMU.

+> [!WARNING]
+> THE KEYS IN THIS REPOSITORY MUST NOT BE USED FOR ANY PRODUCTION AND ARE ONLY PRESENT AS AN ILLUSTRATION.
+ANY USE OF THE KEYS PRESENT ARE AT YOUR OWN RISK.
+ALWAYS GENERATE YOUR OWN PRIVATE KEYS AND KEEP THEM SAFE, KEEP THEM SECRET!

 This sample:
 * This sample uses static parititioning.
 * In generall follow the docs at https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/index.html.